NMN Supplements vs NAD+ IV Drips: Which Is Better?

 - Combination approach: Some longevity practitioners, including those associated with Bryan Johnson’s Blueprint protocol team, have discussed using periodic IV sessions alongside daily oral NMN supplementation to combine sustained baseline elevation with occasional acute boosts.

 For most individuals focused on long-term NAD+ maintenance, daily oral NMN provides a more practical and cost-effective foundation.
-Dr. David Sinclair has publicly stated he relies on oral NMN rather than IV drips for his personal protocol.

 Are NAD+ IV drips safe?